aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/restrict-turning.md

 The flaw in adopting such extreme solution is that eliminating phases is based on diverting traffic demand for the excluded movements, so its movement can be done with other flows.
 Eliminating the movement (in this case, crossing the corridor) does not eliminates the demand for it; the movement has to happen somewhere else.

-This measure indistinctly applied will reduce accessibility and concentrate demand in few locations (figure \fignum(permeability)).
+This measure indistinctly applied will reduce accessibility and concentrate crossing demand in few locations (figure \fignum(permeability)).
 Before eliminating an intersection, it is necessary to understand which alternatives paths the demand will use to cross the corridor and compare the impacts of both situations: if the volumes are low or if the alternatives will not cause more delay to the BRT then it is really a good idea eliminate the intersection.

 Eventually, creating new intersections, to split conflicting volume of one intersection into several is the needed strategy to increase green times for the BRT.